 Over time, we can expect to see state governments develop comprehensive plans for tackling climate challenge strategically.
 These plans will require careful attention to rational allocation of funding for state initiatives and programs.

-(We would be happy to provide our thoughts and support to any group that would like to apply this idea in their state.
-Also, to assist any organization that has the people and funding to complete the second part of the Vermont analysis.)
+We would be happy to provide our thoughts to others who would like to apply this idea in their state.